 Deciding what to clean in your house each day can feel so daunting that you just avoid it altogether, am I right?
-To be completely honest with you, I’m working on changing my daily cleaning habits so I can stop feeling like I’m drowning in the mess.
+I’ve made a house cleaning schedule to give you a plan you can stick to!
+To be completely honest, I’m working on changing my daily cleaning habits so I can stop feeling like I’m drowning in the mess.
 Once I get behind it’s as if I don’t have the energy to catch up with three little kids around.

 And lets face it, if you are a mom and you don’t clean something every day, you feel behind!
 I’m going to show you what to clean in your house each day so that you can say goodbye to overwhelm too.
 And be sure to download and print my free daily cleaning checklist at the bottom!